 For all Harvard students

-The Davis Center has secured funding for the Foreign Language and Area Studies (FLAS) Fellowship program, subject to renewal by the U.S. Department of Education.
+The Davis Center will be applying to the U.S. Department of Education for a grant for the Foreign Language and Area Studies (FLAS) Fellowship program for academic year and summer tuition and stipend support.
 Both undergraduates and graduate students are eligible to apply, but applicant and program eligibility and requirements differ.